-Cobia fish are unique among the species searched out by anglers who enjoy Chesapeake Bay fishing, because of their massive size and tremendous strength.
+Cobia are unique among the species searched out by anglers who enjoy Chesapeake Bay fishing, because of their massive size and tremendous strength.
 Fishing for cobia can be tough, but any angler who catches one of these big boys can always be proud that they wrestled in a fish so powerful.
 Plus, they are great fun to fish for sport and excellent eating as well.
 If bragging rights and dinners aren’t enough bait for you, citations are awarded to anglers who catch cobia over 55 pounds in Virginia or 44 inches in Maryland.

 angler with a big cobia